Love easy cakes? This peach dump cake version is a summer dessert star!

 You won’t need a mixing bowl or mixer (no stirring), whisk, none of it!
 Simply a 9×13 baking dish, measuring cups and a few simple utensils.

-You can also make this recipe in several smaller baking dishes or even ramekins if you wanted to divide it out.
+You can also make this recipe in several smaller baking dishes or even ramekins if you wanted to make smaller portions.

 Here are a few of my top baking tips for making the best peach dump cake!